 Going the last mile: How to overcome the sustainability challenge 06/03/2019

-Accompanying the meteoric rise of ecommerce over the last decade has been an equally substantial rise in the number of delivery vehicles on the roads.
+Accompanying the meteoric rise of ecommerce over the last decade has seen an equally substantial rise in the number of delivery vehicles on the roads.
 The increasing number of parcels being delivered to homes and workplaces has led to more congestion and transport-related carbon emissions.
 We know that emissions produced by idle vehicles in traffic is one of the greatest causes of pollution, and this has quickly become a difficult issue to address as the ecommerce industry has continued to grow.
 It’s even more of a challenge in cities with a high population, already troubled by busy transport systems and grid-locked roads.

 This has led to calls for businesses to take more action when it comes to the environmental impact of online shopping and, with the introduction of the Ultra Low Emission Zone in London, many are looking for ways to adapt to a cleaner alternative and reduce the use of vans and lorries.
 However, when we combine this with the added pressure of meeting consumer expectations of same-day and next-day deliveries, there is now an overwhelming amount of pressure on retailers and couriers to ensure that they are not only remaining competitive but are also being sustainable.
 So, how can e-commerce businesses ensure they’re working towards a more sustainable supply chain?

 Why less can be more